rooobeert/SharePointUtilityToolkit/README.md

 This toolkit aims to help where SharePoint Online lists are being used as a database for Power Apps and Power Automate.

 # What this toolkit can do currently
-For my own sake, I will use the word lists for both lists and libraries in SharePoint.
+For my own sake, I will use the word "lists" for both lists and libraries in SharePoint Online.

 ## Copy and paste lists
-You can (initally) copy one or many lists from one or many SharePoint site collections to one or many other site collections.
-You **cannot** use this tool to copy over changes you made to a list and you **cannot** copy default lists like Documents or SitePages since they already exist on all site collections.
+You can copy one or many NEW lists from one or many SharePoint site collections to one or many other site collections.
+You **cannot** use this tool to copy over changes you made to a list and you **cannot** copy existing lists or default lists like Documents or SitePages since they already exist on all site collections.

 The copy and paste process includes the following elements:
 - List columns (by default)